-This yearís beginners class will be a combined class room program and an internet self study course provided by Ham-Test-On-Line.
+This yearís beginners class will be a combined class room program and an internet self study course provided by Hamstudy.com.

 The classroom program would consist of an introduction to amateur radio, meet the instructors, introduction to internet self study, and a discussion of a time the table on the first night.
-On subsequent nights there would be various hands on demonstrations, a presentation by the Club Examiner, a pretest on a Monday followed on next Monday by an Industry Canada Examination.
+On subsequent nights there would be various hands on demonstrations, a presentation by the Club Examiner, a pretest on a Monday followed on next Monday by an Industry Canada Examination conducted by the Club Examiner.
 There would be approximately five meetings of all students with some of the club instructors to be held at the St Johnís Ambulance at 250 Gage Street , Kitchener.

-Hamtestonline.com is an internet study course for the Basic Qualification.
-The cost Is $ 34.95 for up to two years of study if needed.
-It would require a commitment from the students to complete the program in 10 weeks to participate in the group pretest and final exam together as a group.
+Hamstudy.com is an internet study course for the Basic Qualification.
+The cost Is $ 35.00 for up to 90days of online study if needed.
+It would require a commitment from students to complete the program in 8 weeks to participate in the group pretest and final exam together as a group.
 It is proposed that there be no fee for the course, being free to club members.
-The cost then would be $ 34.95 to Hamtest $ 25.00 for a yearís club membership ( $ 15.00 for students and seniors ).
-An optional very useful study and reference book covering all the material for the basic qualifications is available for $ 50.00 tax and shipping included.
-There is 10% discount if 10 or more register as a group.
+The cost then would be $ 35.00 to Hamstudy, $ 25.00 for a yearís club membership ( $ 15.00 for students and seniors ).
+There is discount if 5 or more register as a group.
+Two optional very useful study and reference books covering all the material for the basic qualifications are available for about $ 45.00 plus tax and shipping.

-For more information contact Ron Gimbel, VE3DBD at firstname.lastname@example.org
+A suggested starting date is Monday, April14, 2014.
+For more information contact Ron Gimbel, VE3DBD firstname.lastname@example.org

 Starting Date Monday, March 25, 2013